CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

 - Check the Hangfire dashboard for any errors
 - Verify that the scheduled time was in the future when you set it
 - Contact your administrator if the issue persists

+**I didn't receive a notification email**
+- Verify your user account has a valid email address
+- Check your spam/junk email folder
+- Contact your administrator to verify the email service is configured correctly

 **I need to cancel a scheduled publication**
 - Currently, you'll need to manually unpublish the scheduled version or set the publish date to null